NLIreland/puppet-fcrepo/README.md

 ##Module Description

 The fcrepo module manages running Fedora repositories in a clustered environment.
-The module ensures that the package prerequisites are installed, installs the Fedora WAR file and sets up the FCREPO_HOME directory, and manages the configuration files for every Fedora instance on each node in the cluster.
+The module ensures that the prerequisite  software is installed, installs the Fedora WAR file and sets up the FCREPO_HOME directory, and manages the configuration files for every Fedora instance on each node in the cluster.